nestordemeure/breviarium/data/english.md

 Keep your head erect.

-Use few and sententious words.
+Use few, concise and meaningful, words.

 Do not take excessively wide steps.
 Compose all of your limbs with decorum.